SebiTimeWaster/G213Colors/README.md

 ```

 ### Known issues
-Setting the color for all 5 "fields" separately can lock up the ability to change the colors until the keyboard is pulled and plugged in again.
+* Setting the color for all 5 "fields" separately works shaky at best, usually some fields are skipped.
+If color changes don't work anymore try pulling the keyboard and plugged in again.

 ## Changelog
 Changelog v0.1: